 The various VEX systems build upon the same knowledge base and system structure, allowing students to progress naturally through the different programs as they move up in grade level.

 VEX partners with the Robotics Education & Competition (REC) Foundation, a non-profit organization whose mission is "is to increase student interest and involvement in science, technology, engineering, and mathematics (STEM) by engaging students in hands-on, affordable, and sustainable robotics engineering programs."
-The REC Foundation has agreed to partner with and support Alvin ISD as we move to pilot the VEX programs in schools throughout the district.
-Initial planned pilot schools include Wilder Elementary, McNair Junior High, Manvel Junior High, and Manvel High School.
-It is our hope that Nolan Ryan Junior High will join us so Wilder students can continue with VEX into Junior High and beyond!
+The REC Foundation has partnered with Alvin ISD to expand the VEX programs in schools throughout the district.